typesafehub/sbt-conductr-sandbox/README.md

 ## Usage

-The single node version of the ConductR Developer Sandbox is available gratis with registration at Typesafe.com.
+The version of the ConductR Developer Sandbox is available gratis during development with registration at Typesafe.com.
 Please visit the [ConductR Developer](http://www.typesafe.com/product/conductr/developer) page on Typesafe.com for the current image version and licensing information.
-Use of the ConductR in multi-node mode or for production purposes requires the purchase of Typesafe ConductR.
+Use of ConductR for production purposes requires the purchase of Typesafe ConductR.
 You <strong>must</strong> specify the current `imageVersion which you can obtain from the [ConductR Developer](http://www.typesafe.com/product/conductr/developer) page.

 ### Docker

 To get started quickly, sbt-conductr-sandbox is using a pre-packaged Docker image which has ConductR already installed.
-In order to use sbt-conductr-sandbox please install [Docker](https://www.docker.com/) with the `docker-machine` CLI.
+In order to use sbt-conductr-sandbox please install [Docker](https://www.docker.com/) and the `docker-machine` CLI.

 Verify the installation by entering the following command into the terminal: